AUGUST 1, 2020 - JANUARY 31, 2021

 The Feasts and Festivals exhibition is made possible by a grant from UMass Dartmouth to Dr. Andrea Klimt.

-Top Left: Girls dancing in North Park, 1968, Fall River Herald News
+Top Left: Dancing in North Park, 1968, Fall River Herald News

 Top Right: Polish Festival, 1982, Fall River Herald News